 The AERSURFACE program is used to obtain realistic and reproducible surface characteristic values, including albedo, Bowen ratio, and surface roughness length, for input to AERMET.
-When applying the AERMET meteorological processor (U.S. EPA,

-2004d) to process meteorological data for the AERMOD model, the user must determine appropriate values for three surface characteristics: surface roughness length (z_0), albedo (r), and Bowen ratio (Bo).
+When applying the AERMET meteorological processor (U.S. EPA, 2004d) to process meteorological data for the AERMOD model, the user must determine appropriate values for three surface characteristics: surface roughness length (z_o), albedo (r), and Bowen ratio (Bo).
 The surface roughness length is related to the height of obstacles to the wind flow and is, in principle, the height at which the mean horizontal wind speed is zero based on a logarithmic profile.
 The surface roughness length influences the surface shear stress and is an important factor in determining the magnitude of mechanical turbulence and the stability of the boundary layer.
 The albedo is the fraction of total incident solar radiation reflected by the surface back to space without absorption.
 The daytime Bowen ratio, an indicator of surface moisture, is the ratio of sensible heat flux to latent heat flux and, together with albedo and other meteorological observations, is used for determining planetary boundary layer parameters for convective conditions driven by the surface sensible heat flux.

-The recommendations specified in the user's guide should be followed when generating surface characteristics data with AERSURFACE (U.S. EPA, 2008b).
+The recommendations specified in the user's guide should be followed when generating surface characteristics data with AERSURFACE (U.S. EPA, 2019a).
 In particular, the following issues should be considered:

 - Surface characteristics should be determined based on the meteorological measurement site rather than the facility application site. - A current aerial photograph of the meteorological measurement site, or a detailed land-use map, should be used to check the accuracy of land-use files used in AERSURFACE. - Default month assignments in AERSURFACE are not applicable to most areas in Arizona.
-Please contact ADEQ modeling staff regarding the month reassignments for a specific site. - The moisture conditions (dry, wet, or normal) should be determined by comparing the moisture conditions for the period of meteorological data to be processed relative to climatological norms.
-Please note that locating in an arid region does not necessarily mean "dry" moisture conditions - A default fetch radius of 1 km is specified in EPA guidance (AERSURFACE User's Guide).
-A non-default radius may be considered on a case-by-case basis.
+Please contact ADEQ modeling staff regarding the month reassignments for a specific site. - The moisture conditions (dry, wet, or normal) should be determined by comparing the moisture conditions for the period of meteorological data to be processed relative to the area's climatological norms.
+Please note that locating in an arid region does not necessarily mean "dry" moisture conditions. - A default fetch radius of 1 km is specified in EPA guidance (AERSURFACE User's Guide).
+A non-default radius may be considered on a case-by-case basis subject to ADEQ approval. - The state of Arizona NLCD92 data file may not cover the areas close to the Arizona-New Mexico border.
+If the Permittee is encountering this issue, please consult with ADEQ to select an appropriate alternative approach.